Skip to main content

 What will happen after treatment?

 Your health care team will be your first source of information and support, but there are other resources for help when you need it.
 You might or might not need ongoing treatment and care for adrenal cancer.
-Tests and check-ups should be needed to follow-up even if more treatment is not needed.
+But regularly scheduled tests and check-ups are still needed to make sure you are doing well, even if more treatment is not.
 Ask your doctor what to expect.

 Having adrenal cancer and dealing with surgery and treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us at 1-800-227-2345 or talk to your health care team to find out what you can do to feel better.